bilalayub10/Excel_Coffee_Sales_Dashboard_Project/README.md

 This project uses three primary [datasets](https://github.com/bilalayub10/Excel_Coffee_Sales_Dashboard_Project/blob/main/coffeeOrdersData.xlsx) to drive the analysis and visualizations in the dashboard:

-1. **Orders Data**: Contains detailed information about each coffee order, including order ID, order date, customer id, product id and quantity.
+1. **Orders Data**: Contains detailed information about each coffee order, including order ID, order date, customer ID, product ID and quantity.

 2. **Customers Data**: Includes information about each customer, such as customer ID, customer name, email, phone number, address, city, country, postcode, and their loyalty card status.